- Many applications are designed more to be sold versus to be implemented.

 Software Selection as a Contributing Factor to the High Failure Rate of Enterprise Software Implementations

-While those in marketing will disagree, software cannot be optimised for both sales and implement-ability.
-Software that is highly implementable means that product management has accounted for the important enhancements but has not put every enhancement request into the product.
-A major objective of the individuals who support a software selection effort is to ignore much of the marketing hyperbole and salesmanship and instead find the applications that offer the best combination of functionality to match with the buyer’s requirements, while at the same time considering the implement-ability of that functionality.
+While those in marketing will disagree, the software cannot be optimized for both sales and implement-ability.
+Software that is highly implementable means that product management has accounted for the crucial enhancements but has not put every enhancement request into the product.
+A primary objective of the individuals who support a software selection effort is to ignore much of the marketing hyperbole and salesmanship and instead find the applications that offer the best combination of functionality to match with the buyer’s requirements, while at the same time considering the implement-ability of that functionality.
 The buyer may not implement all of the functionality that they desire, and the implement-ability of the functionality is as important as whether or not the functionality exists in the vendor’s application.
-The overall theme of this chapter is that vendors have in many ways optimised their products to be sold rather than implemented effectively.
-Larger vendors are more prone to doing this than smaller vendors.
+The overall theme of this chapter is that vendors have, in many ways, optimized their products to be sold rather than implemented effectively.
+More significant vendors are more prone to doing this than smaller vendors.

 Software Selection Book

 Enterprise Software Selection: How to Pinpoint the Perfect Software Solution Using Multiple Sources of Information